 - Transportation is critical to remaining independent in one's home, which is a strong desire among the senior population.
 Access to transportation helps seniors avoid becoming dependent on others for shopping, recreation, and medical care. - The most common means of transportation for seniors is still their own automobile.
-Drivers over age 40 represent 46 percent of all licensed drivers in Utah.
-The 40- to 59-year-old population (baby boomers) makes up 65 percent of drivers.
+Drivers over the age of forty represent forty-six percent of all licensed drivers in Utah.
+The forty to fifty-nine year old population (baby boomers) makes up sixty-five percent of drivers.
 Thus, a large number of Utah's drivers will be aging in the next two decades. - Aging drivers are perceived by some to be less safe.
 Aging drivers may be forced to continue to drive their own vehicle beyond a time when they may do so safely because no alternative transportation exists. - The rare but highly publicized accidents involving older drivers may result in efforts by some individuals for more stringent licensing requirements, further reducing elderly mobility if no alternative public transportation is made available. - For urban areas, services such as those provided by the Utah Transit Authority continue to expand, but will not be able to keep pace with the aging population's transportation needs without substantial increases in funding. - Rural seniors face additional roadblocks to remaining independent due to lack of public transportation.

-The Board of Aging and Adult Services believes that Utah needs to do more to ensure that Utah's transportation system will meet the challenge of the aging population.
+The Board of Aging and Adult Services believes Utah needs to do more to ensure Utah's transportation system will meet the challenge of the aging population.
 The Board urges the Legislature to support the following initiatives: